bohdanmartines/bohdanmartines.github.io/_posts/2023-10-15-deploying-your-first-spring-boot-application-to-cloud-with-aws.md

 What we see is that the application is running, and the port number 8080 is correct.
 But it is possible to call application only within the remote box itself.

 Let's check the security group configuration.
 Navigate to the EC2 instance details page.
-Scroll down and select `Security` tab.
+Scroll down and select **Security** tab.
 There will be the link to the security group that we use.
-Click on it and see which traffic is allowed in the inbound rules.
+Click on it and see which traffic is allowed in the **Inbound rules**.

 ![Inbound traffic rules](/assets/2024-10-15/inbound_traffic_rules.png)